We're joining the Nebraska Journalism Trust - Silicon Prairie News

 We’re joining the Nebraska Journalism Trust

-Like, oh, just about every single kid to ever grow up in the great state of Nebraska, I spent a lot of my childhood scheming to get out.
+By Matt Wynn, Executive Editor, Nebraska Journalism Trust Like, oh, just about every single kid to ever grow up in the great state of Nebraska, I spent a lot of my childhood scheming to get out.
 By my mid-20s, I had pulled it off.
-I was in a big(ish) city with opportunities coming left and right.
-And wouldn’t you know it, I found…
+I was in a big(ish) city with opportunities coming left and…

 Like, oh, just about every single kid to ever grow up in the great state of Nebraska, I spent a lot of my childhood scheming to get out.